Part 2 of Our Series on GLP-1 Nutrition and Dietary Counseling

 This is the ground floor in the advance of GLP-1-based weight loss drugs.
 Almost any nutritionist can get on the elevator as it heads to the top.

-On the other hand, the good news is that the most important kinds of preparation for offering GLP-1 specialized nutritional counseling aren’t really that specialized at all.
+On the other hand, the good news is that the most critical kinds of preparation for offering GLP-1 specialized nutritional counseling aren’t really that specialized at all.
 The standard training that every certified or licensed nutritionist receives is a solid foundation.
-Even graduates with only an associate’s degree in nutrition will have many of the building blocks needed to get started in this field.
+Even graduates with only an associate’s degree in nutrition will possess many of the essential building blocks needed to launch a career in this field.

 For now, then, you don’t need any special education or training to call yourself a GLP-1 nutrition specialist.